Ortho Glucose II

 Clinical trials have revealed that the bark of this small tree is a great choice for patients suffering from poor blood sugar control.
 Cinnamon improves the cellular uptake of glucose through its insulin-like activity.
 It also appears to reduce the gastric emptying rate, which results in lower levels of blood glucose after eating.
 Reported reduction of fasting plasma glucose levels varied from 10 to 29% depending on the initial glucose levels, and patients with poorly controlled blood glucose levels benefited even more from supplementation with cinnamon.

 Patients affected by unhealthy blood sugar levels often have abnormal blood lipid and cholesterol levels, which predisposes them to cardiac complications.
 After 40 days of cinnamon supplementation, blood triglycerides and cholesterol levels were significantly reduced.
-A recent study showed that unhealthy subjects taking gliclazide with either 120 or 360 mg/day of cinnamon for 3 months had improved HbA1c and fasting blood glucose, while only the low dose group also had reduced triglycerides compared to the placebo group.
+A recent study showed that unhealthy subjects taking gliclazide with either 120 or 360 mg/day of cinnamon for three months had improved HbA1c and fasting blood glucose, while only the low dose group also had reduced triglycerides compared to the placebo group.

 Double-blinded, placebo-controlled studies have demonstrated that chromium supplementation lowers blood glucose levels, reduces hemoglobin A1c concentrations, and improves cholesterol levels.
 The most recent study showed that just 42 micrograms of chromium over 3 months reduced blood glucose from 197 to 103 mg/dL, HbA1c from 9.51 to 6.86%, and significantly reduced total cholesterol, LDL and triglycerides in newly diagnosed patients with poor blood sugar control.

 Momordica charantia (Bitter melon)